usnews/brightspot-cms/docs/documentation/template-tool.md

 Create a new Template, access the tool at `Admin -> Templates & Sections`.
 Name it and save.

-#### Create Page Container
+**Create Page Container**
 <a href="#"><img src="http://docs.brightspot.s3.amazonaws.com/template-container-detail.png" alt="" /></a>

-Under the Visual **Unnamed Section** click Settings to start building.
+Under the Visual `Unnamed Section` click Settings to start building.
 Create a `Container (Vertical)` and name is Page Container.
 (See Above) There is no need to define engines for rendering the container, so simply click `Continue Editing`.

-#### Add Sections
+**Add Sections**

 Once the `Page Container` is in place a blue `Add Section` bar will appear, with a green plus icon for adding new sections.
 Because we picked a Vertical Container our sections will be added in a vertical position, below one another.

 <a href="#"><img src="http://docs.brightspot.s3.amazonaws.com/template-three-sections.png" alt="" /></a>

 We want three sections within our Container, once added we can begin to define each.

-#### Add Section Detail
+**Add Section Detail**

-Clicking on `Settings` within the newly created sections allows you to define a name, what type will be within the section, an engine for rendering the content, and a path to the actual .jsp file that will be used.
+Clicking on `Settings` within the newly created sections allows you to define a name, what type will be within the section, an engine for rendering the content, and a path to the actual JSP file that will be used.

 For the header we will just be using a script.
 We then select JSP and path to our `header.jsp` file.

 <a href="#"><img src="http://docs.brightspot.s3.amazonaws.com/template-header-detail.png" alt="" /></a>

-#### Sections within a section
+**Sections within a section**

-The Article template page will need to have the article content on the left, and a right rail with another module.
+We are creating an Article template page, which will need to have the article content on the left, and a right rail with another module.
 Our middle section can contain both these new sections.

 We start by clicking on Settings, and choosing the `Container (Horizontal)` type.
-We also add the .jsp files for the start and end of the section.
+We also add the JSP files for the start and end of the section.

 <a href="#"><img src="http://docs.brightspot.s3.amazonaws.com/template-body-detail.png" alt="" /></a>